imesh/facebook-bot-sample/README.md

 This is a sample Facebook Messenger Bot application written in Node.js for understanding the basic concepts.
 Thanks to x-team.com [1] for providing step by step instructions for writing this from scratch.

+# Features

+- Echo back any given message to the user
+- Render a graphical output using the keyword "kitten"
+- Adds a persistent menu

 # Things To Be Improved

 Currently the POST /webhook API method does not handle authentication requests, message delivery confirmations, message read notifications, etc [4].
 This needs to be handled to avoid unnecessary error messages on the server side.